 2017 graduating seniors of Gloucester High School or a Home School Program in Gloucester County are eligible to apply for one of two renewable Abingdon Ruritan Club scholarships.
 Visit our Scholarship page!
 (Note: Children of club members are not eligible to apply for these scholarships.)
 Applications are usually due around the end of April.
 See the application for this year’s exact date.

-The next American Red Cross Blood Drives at our club house will be on March 28 and November 28, 2017.
+The next American Red Cross Blood Drive at our club house will be on November 28, 2017.

 Plan now to join us to “Give the gift of life” ❤️

 In 2016 we celebrated our club’s 60th anniversary and the men from various faiths and occupations who joined together dedicated to making our community a better place to live and raise families, applying the values of fellowship, goodwill, and community service.
-During 2016 our club donated approximately $62,000 and provided many hours of community service.
-Our club is vibrant, vigorous, and robust, with men and women of the community working together to continue the vision of our founders by continuing to work hard for our community throughout 2017.
+Today our club is vibrant, vigorous, and robust, with men and women of the community working together to continue the vision of our founders by continuing to work hard for our community throughout 2017.
 Here’s a Quick Peek at some of the things we do!

 Spring and Fall Seafood Festivals – We give back to the community over $60,000 each year.